Revolver is the seventh studio album by The Beatles, recorded in the spring of 1966 and released that August.

 - Taxman Takes the Winnings: "Taxman" is a scathing critique on taxes - in particular, the British governments then-highest income tax band (95%).

 - Truck Driver's Gear Change: Right at the end of "Good Day Sunshine".

 - Unbuilt Trope: While it wasn't the intention, "Tomorrow Never Knows" today sounds like an early attempt at Industrial, particularly when the Leslie speaker-filtered vocal starts.

 - Uncommon Time: "She Said She Said" switches liberally between 3/4 and 4/4.

-- Villain Song: "Taxman" is basically the titular character boasting that he will take 95% of your money and there's nothing you can do about it.
+- Villain Song: "Taxman" is basically the titular character boasting that he will take 95% of your money - "one for you, nineteen for me" and there's nothing you can do about it.

 - Word Salad Lyrics: The enigmatic lyrics of "And Your Bird Can Sing" are very open to interpretation.
 Jonathan Gould (author of Can't Buy Me Love: The Beatles, Britain and America) theorizes that John intended them as a Take That! to Frank Sinatra for Ol' Blue Eyes' criticism of The Beatles and rock music in general.note Musicologist Alan Pollack instead suggested they reflect a kind of mid-life crisis John was undergoing at the time, also hinted at in his infamous Maureen Cleave interview.
 Another theory is that the song is a Take That! to The Rolling Stones' Mick Jagger and the "bird"note in the song referred to his then girlfriend, Marianne Faithfull.
 As noted in Non Sequitur above, however, the main source of the Word Salad is in the lines that start with "and your bird...", without which the song would be a pretty straightforward condemnation of Pride and materialism.